CleitonRaccoon/SEGA-GENESIS-CONTROLLER-INTERFACE-FOR-PC/README.md

 Once your genesis is turn on, the arduino is setup and your controller is conected to your pc, you have tu run the python script (You have to make sure that you have the libraries the script uses installed)

+First, put the .py file and the .json file on a folder, then you can open a terminal on that folder and run: python 20.py

 If the console says "No module named "serial" you have to install the library

 ( pip install pyserial)